santoshallu1234/local_cat/README.md

 This server can be integrated with the AI Auto MCQ Marker Chrome extension to provide server-side processing capabilities.

+## Deployment

+### Render Deployment (Recommended)

+See [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md) for detailed Render deployment instructions.

+### Vercel Deployment

+This project can also be deployed to Vercel, but with some limitations:

+1. File system operations are not supported on Vercel
+2. Only the `/solve-mcqs-base64` endpoint is available
+3. The `/solve-mcqs` endpoint that requires file uploads will not work

+To deploy to Vercel:

+1. Create a new project on Vercel
+2. Connect your Git repository
+3. Set the environment variables in Vercel dashboard:
+   - `GROQ_API_KEY` - Your Groq API key
+4. Deploy!

+The API will be available at:
+- `POST /solve-mcqs-base64` - Process base64 encoded images

 ## License

 MIT